 Please note, auditions for female voices have ended for the 2017/18 season.
 We will be auditioning male voices until September 15th.
 Please contact Dr. Robert de Frece (email@example.com) to arrange an audition!

 Joining the Chorus

-The University of Alberta Mixed Chorus is open to all students, faculty, staff and any other residents of the community interested in singing wonderful music and joining a fantastic community that has been bound together by their love of music for 71 years!
+The University of Alberta Mixed Chorus is open to all students, faculty, staff and any other residents of the community interested in singing wonderful music and joining a fantastic community that has been bound together by their love of music for over 70 years!

 New members are accepted by audition at the beginning of each academic year.
 Due to the way in which we organize concert repertoire we unfortunately do not accept January auditions.

 Auditions take about ten minutes and are simple affairs that you should in no way be intimidated by!
 Our director, Dr. Robert de Frece, takes this time to assess your vocal range via the following: